 If you are planning to develop your entire website without the help of a CMS, then you will have to consider hiring both the developers.
 However, if you are trying to restructure your site then it would depend on the specific requirement that you have.

 However, if you find the salary structures for US developers quite high you might consider outsourcing from India as well.
-An agency like ValueCoders from India can provide dedicated development teams or co-developers ranges from $24000 – $30,000/year.
+An agency like ValueCoders from India can provide front-end development teams or co-developers ranges from $24000 – $30,000/year.
 This will help your business save a lot as compared to hiring developers that work In-house.